ijzepeda/ai_capstone/README.md

 ## Introduction

-Welcome to Fridge Masterchef, where your kitchen meets cutting-edge technology! 🌟 The project revolutionizes your cooking experience by intelligently managing your fridge's contents.
+Welcome to Recipix, where your kitchen meets cutting-edge technology! 🌟 The project revolutionizes your cooking experience by intelligently managing your fridge's contents.
 Scan, identify, and get personalized recipe suggestions based on your ingredients.

 ## Key Features